Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about metallic bonding and structure and alloys (GCSE and Key Stage 3)

 Creating a model of a metallic lattice in the lab

 GCSE and A Level worksheet to create a model of a metallic lattice.
 Students use bubbles to build and evaluate a model of a metallic lattice.
 They use this model to explain many of the properties of metals.
-This activity can be used to consider the advantages and limitations of using models in chemistry.
+This activity can be used to consider the advantages and limitations of using models in chemistry and be extended to explain why alloys have different properties to metallic elements.
 (PDF)

 - Bonding and physical properties